Infrastructure as code: Successfully scaling to new heights

 How do you prepare a product to meet the demands of a rapidly growing user base?
 Meet someone who knows.

 And things are only gathering steam.
-With back-to-school season now upon us, the company’s director of infrastructure needs to prepare for more users and even greater test load.
+With each back-to-school season, the company’s Principal Engineer of Infrastructure needs to prepare for more users and even greater test load.
 To find out how he keeps the system ahead of the curve, we asked him about the many spinning plates he maintains, along with the benefits of adopting an “infrastructure as code” approach on the job.

 Striking a balance

-What are the some of the major obstacles of scaling a product to such a degree?
+What are some of the major obstacles of scaling a product to such a degree?

 When it comes to infrastructure, the main obstacles aren’t necessarily technical in nature.
 With cloud computing, anyone these days can go “fast” if they’re prepared to pony up the dollars.
 Even poorly written applications can somewhat scale if you’re prepared to pay for the horsepower to push the dog up the hill.